Child Custody in Minnesota

 What Is Full Custody?

-- Any history of domestic abuse
+- Any history of domestic violence or abuse

-- The physical, mental, and chemical health of each parent
+- The mental, physical, and chemical health of each parent

-- The stability of the child’s environment
+- The stability of the child’s current living situation

 What Is Sole Custody?